-1. Make sure your students have all been assigned the grade-level Baseline Writing Assessment for their enrolled grade.
-For more information on how to assign Benchmark Assessments, click here.
+- Make sure your students have all been assigned the grade-level Writing Benchmark for their enrolled grade.
+For more information on how to assign leveling assessments, click here.

-6. Upon selecting "Rubric Score," you'll see the first student's writing on the left of the screen and a section called "Evaluation Rubric" on the right.
+- Upon selecting "Rubric Score," you will see the first student's writing on the left of the screen and a section called "Evaluation Rubric" on the right.
 Before you can begin grading, you'll of course want to read your student's writing.

 - If you wish to view student responses in the context of the original assignment, click "View Student's Full Work" above the "Student Writing" section at left.

 - Make any relevant notes on the student's writing by clicking on or highlighting their text and entering your comments in the pop-up box.

 - On the right-hand side, click on each rubric component to assign a score for that particular criterion; tick the applicable boxes and add your comments in the text box.

 - Alternately, if you want to provide feedback but do not want to assign a grade, you may bypass selecting a score for each rubric component and instead tick the "Submit With No Score" check box.
 (After you finish adding your comments, simply hit "Submit Grade.")

 - Enter any final comments in the "Additional Feedback" text box.